nextgis/docs_ngweb/source/layers.rst

 Creating PostGIS layer
 ^^^^^^^^^^^^^^^^^^^^^^

 Now you can add individual PostGIS layers.
-Navigate to a group where you want to create layers and in the  "Create resource" actions pane select "PostGIS layer" (see :numref:`admin_layers_create_postgis_layer`).
+Navigate to a group where you want to create layers and in the  "Create resource" actions pane select **PostGIS layer** (see :numref:`admin_layers_create_postgis_layer`).

 .. figure:: _static/admin_layers_create_postgis_layer_eng_2.png
    :name: admin_layers_create_postgis_layer